ido50/morgan/README.md

 ## License

-Morgan is licensed under the terms of the [Apache License 2.0](LICENSE).
+Morgan is distributed under the terms of the [Apache License 2.0](LICENSE).